Future Lawrence County Law Enforcement Center

 While the county had hoped to save for a few more years before tackling the construction phase, the economic climate, increasing construction costs and out-of-county inmate housing costs prompted it to ask Lawrence County voters if they would like to proceed sooner.
 They did, approving a 3/8-cent sales tax Nov.
 2, 2021.
 Collection on that tax began April 1, 2022, and the first revenue was received in May.

-That sales tax is providing the debt service payment on the 20-year lease-purchase agreement currently being finalized.
+That sales tax is providing the debt service payment on the 20-year lease-purchase agreement.
 Once the debt is repaid, 1/8-cent of the sales tax will be dropped.
-The remainder will be used for operating and maintenance.
+The remainder will be retained for operating and maintenance.

 Where we're at today: